joengsh/react-vite-vitest-cypress-storybook-tailwindcss/README.md

 - eslint and prettier for code rules and styling
 - storybook for component visualisation and documentation
-- jest for unit test
+- jest for unit test and integration test
 - cypress + cucumber for component test and e2e test
 - tailwindcss for style and themes